monum/gsoc-ideas/index.md

 ### 3. Improved Translation for the City's 311 App with Machine Learning

 In 2010, our office launched the City of Boston's [311 app](https://311.boston.gov/) (one of the first in the nation).
-The app allows residents to report an array on non-emergency issues (such as potholes) with their smartphones.
-Historically, the app has only been offered in English, and we have done some of the preliminary work to provide it in other languages.
-This is a very important issue to address, since up to 33% of the city does not speak English.
+The app allows residents to report an array of non-emergency issues (such as potholes) with their smartphones.
+Historically, the app has only been offered in English, and we have done some preliminary work to provide it in other languages.
+This is a very important issue to address since up to 33% of the city does not speak English.

 [Inspired by the City of San José](https://medium.com/swlh/better-language-translation-through-machine-learning-everything-i-wish-i-knew-6-months-ago-8fa212fb1731), we would like to build an API-accessible service that improves the translation of text from residents reporting issues through the 311 app.
 The translation service would be based on a custom, trained model using vocabulary frequently associated with City services.